Gabe-ios/Spotify-Pipeline/README.md

 - The pipeline completes in under **5 minutes**.
 - All configurations and environments are separated across **three dedicated EC2 servers** for optimized performance and resource usage.
-- The project is a demonstration — not all setup steps are included in detail.

 ---

-Let me know if you want to include `.env` instructions for setting up your own Spotify credentials or how to register an app on Spotify Developer Dashboard.